Cover-up, would they? As for killing …

-Mac Logan writes about the grey areas where government, business and criminality meet — where greed and corruption thrive.
+Mac Logan writes about grey areas where government, business and criminality meet — a twilit breeding ground for greed and corruption.
+Can light penetrate this darkness?

-What happens when a gifted investigative journalist, on the trail of insatiable corruption, strikes gold?
-Eilidh has a dossier.
-Some slimy politicians, officials, bankers, business people and gangsters can’t risk its release.
+What happens when a gifted investigative journalist, on the trail of insatiable corruption, shines a light?
+Eilidh builds a dossier.
+Culpable politicians, officials, bankers, business people and gangsters want all evidence destroyed.

 “As this book opens, it seems an exciting, and very readable, action thriller.
 Then as the characters are developed one is drawn in by the witty dialogue, by the fierce and touching family loyalties, and by the noble defense of the vulnerable against those who would abuse them to their own ends.
 Initially repelled by the violence in this novel, I felt, as in Stieg Larsson’s novels, the visceral satisfaction of seeing justice meted out to the abusers of women.”
 Maryann Ness WA USA

 From Scotland to London.
 From Europe to the USA.
-It’s a scary roller-coaster ride through a dark world of greed, abuse and a lust for power.
+Take a scary roller-coaster ride through a dark world of greed, abuse and lust for power.

 A stunning murder tips the scales

 Fear makes criminals dangerous.
-When brutal intimidation fails, murder isn’t far away.
+When terrorizing fails, murder isn’t far away.

 No hiding place

 Criminals track Sam’s family with evil intent.
-His investigation threatens institutional corruption at the highest level.
+His enquiries threaten institutional corruption at the highest level.
 With his sister missing, his wife and kids in stark danger, what’s a guy to do?
 His world will never be the same again.